JerryXia1/64dle/README.md

-# Sedordle
+# 64dle

 <https://sedordle.com/>

-Put your skills to the test and solve sixteen Wordles at once!
-You have 21 guesses to solve all sixteen words.
+Put your skills to the test and solve sixty-four Wordles at once!
+You have 84 guesses to solve all sixty-four words.

-A new Sedordle available each day to solve.
+A new 64dle available each day to solve.